Flawion/KOMvvmSample/README.md

 1. Keep style and conventions of Swift.
 2. Use only the key frameworks.
 3. Logical placement of files due to purpose.
-4. Make logic and views separately, simplify the connections between them.
+4. Make logic and ui separately, simplify the connections between them.
 But don't make the hell from interfaces connections, that makes everything hard to find.
-5. Make logic easy to tests.
+5. Make it easy to tests.

 ## Installation